profburke/ilua/README.md

 ##### Project History and Alternatives

-The original version of this project (circa 2010) used Objective C. As of October 2014, it has been rewritten in Swift and requires Xcode 6.1.
-The target OS is iOS 8.1.
+The original version of this project (circa 2010) used Objective C. As of October 2014, it has been rewritten in Swift. ~~and requires Xcode 6.1.
+The target OS is iOS 8.1.~~ Currently (*2020-06-21*) it is written in Swift 5 and requires the appropriate versions of Xcode and iOS.

 I have a few improvements in mind, although it's not likely I'll get to them in a timely manner.